tansunyj/jmeter-analysisReport-maven-plugin/README.md

 # jmeter-analysisReport-maven-plugin

-the plugin only for parser jmeter results and generate html reporters
+the plugin parser jmeter XML results and generate html reporters only

 while using the plugin in a maven project,please set the pom.xml like this: